MischaU8/yumyum/tools/flatten-faces-and-join-points-with-the-scale-tool_9gotj7GMqEM.md

 Uploaded: 2023-05-17

-yum yum Floyd here with some quick scale tool tips and plasticity you can quickly flatten a skewed face by selecting it pressing s on the keyboard to activate the scale tool and then scale on one
+yum yum Floyd here with some quick scale tool tips in Plasticity you can quickly flatten a skewed face by selecting it pressing s on the keyboard to activate the scale tool and then scale on one